SanjinKurelic/MeetingInfoWPF/README.md

 # Meeting Info

 Meeting Info is the program for scheduling meetings.
 The main part of the program is a calendar with ability to add, update or remove meeting with a specific client.
 The program is written in C# using Windows Presentation Foundation (WPF) technology for Microsoft Windows operating system.
-This project is alos available in several other technologies:
+This project is also available in several other technologies:

 - [Windows Forms](https://github.com/SanjinKurelic/MeetingInfoWinForms)
 - WPF (current one)